If your team is processing invoices manually, do you know what each one costs?

 AP schedules the payment: Schedule the vendor payment once all stakeholders approve the invoice and your team is ready to release funds.

-Depending on your procurement tech stack, your tools may use one or several of the following kinds of technology for invoice automation:
+Depending on your procurement tech stack, your tools may use one or several kinds of technology for invoice automation, including:

-Optical character recognition (OCR): Scan documents and convert them into text so you can turn PDFs or screenshots into standard documents to more easily verify invoice, PO, and receipt accuracy.
+Optical character recognition (OCR): Scans documents and converts them into text, so you can turn PDFs or screenshots into standardized files and check invoice, PO, and receipt accuracy more easily.

-AI and machine learning (ML): Detect fraud, automate data extraction, and predict future market conditions using AI and ML technology, with the help of either OCR or natural language programs.
+AI and machine learning (ML): Helps flag potential fraud, automates data extraction, and can help anticipate future market conditions, often working alongside OCR or natural language processing (NLP).

-You’ll often see these kinds of technology in a single solution.
-This grants your AP department the power to automate crucial yet conventional payment process tasks.
+You’ll often see these technologies combined in a single solution, which can help your AP team automate routine payment tasks.

-Extract data from your documents: Pull data from invoices, POs, and receipts, then centralize it for long-term data storage and easy document matching.
+Extract data from your source documents: Pull data from invoices, POs, and receipts, then centralize it for long-term storage and easier matching.

-Send notifications to approvers: Notify stakeholders when they need to approve payments instead of tracking everyone down manually.
+Send notifications to approvers: Notify stakeholders when a payment needs their sign-off instead of tracking everyone down manually.

-Schedule the payment: Automatically set a payment date once the AP software completes the earlier steps.
+Schedule the payment: Set a payment date automatically once the earlier steps are complete.

 Reduce the risk of error: An automated invoice matching and approval process reduces the potential for human error.

-Maintain efficient internal operations: You may reduce the time you spend entering invoice data, matching documents, and seeking approvals with automation.
+Maintain efficient internal operations: You can reduce the time you spend entering invoice data, matching documents, and seeking approvals with automation.

-Make on-time payments: Automated processes streamline some of the steps before payment, reducing the odds of delays and potentially leading to early payment discounts.
+Make on-time payments: Automated processes cut steps before payment, reducing the odds of delays and potentially leading to early payment discounts.

-Extract and centralize purchasing analytics: By storing all your AP process data under one roof, you can get visibility into your operations and can therefore make impactful business decisions.
+Extract and centralize purchasing analytics: By storing all your AP data in one place, you get visibility into your operations and can make informed business decisions.

 Digital invoice processing: Choose a solution that converts all kinds of documents into digital formats so you can easily pull data for invoice matching and data centralization.

-Built-in analytics and reporting: Look for a solution that collects data so you can quickly generate data reports and iterate on your processes to maximize efficiency.
+Built-in analytics and reporting: Look for a solution that centralizes data so you can quickly generate reports and iterate on your processes to maximize efficiency.

 Vendor relationship management tools: Track vendor invoices, performance, and contracts to monitor the state of your supplier relationships at all times.